nref/blog/content/tech-risk-is-business-risk.md

 ## What a Business Values

-Boardrooms always optimize for business metrics, and in capitalism, all business processes reduce to revenue and profit.
+Boardrooms always optimize for business metrics, and in capitalism, all business processes reduce to revenue and profit\*.
 If technical issues have no _anticipated_ effect on the bottom line, then leadership will readily prioritize other capitalizable work.

 It would be ludicrous for a CTO to stand up in a board meeting and declare, "I'm happy to share that engineering has closed all open bugs in the backlog."
 This statement conveys no meaning to the board.
 It is unactionable techno-babble.
 Rather, the CTO knows to translate to business-speak: "I'm happy to share that this quarter we'll able to deploy 100% of our resources to new feature development, and because of this efficiency we will not renew our offshore QA contract, saving $3M over last quarter."